Day 1: Exercises to Intermediate R Course 2025

 Exercise 1: Basic Hierarchical Clustering

-Perform hierarchical clustering on the mtcars
+Perform hierarchical clustering on the mtcars dataset

 using Euclidean distance and complete linkage.
 Create a dendrogram and